When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Monday, January 19th, 2009

-* Career Artists do not generate production like a factory or have the same business formulas and game plans as retailers; for us everything from conception to sale is self-prompted.
+* Career artists do not generate production like a factory or have the same business formulas and game plans as retailers; for us everything from conception to sale is self-prompted.
 Motivation to work every day on something often means doing something different every day.
-I give myself the guilt-free permission to do what I feel best at on any given day.
+I give myself the guilt-free permission to do whatever I want at on any given day.
 However…

 * About faith and fortitude: eventually things are finished one after the other, some in one day, some not…but every day no matter what, if one puts forth effort even with no results, then something is still accomplished.